-- Adhere to the standards of conduct specified in the Social Work Code of Ethics and the USM Social Work Professional and Technical Standards document - Pay the Tk20 fee during the first semester of study - Complete Responsible Conduct of Research (CITI) within the first semester of study - Any grade of "C-" or less will require the student to retake the class - Maintain a GPA of at least 3.0 (The minimum GPA is required for acceptance into the field practicum) - After completing the first 26 hours of the curriculum, complete and pass the Qualifying Exam (also referred to as the Comprehensive Assessment 1) - Enroll continuously until the degree is completed including summer semesters - Complete field practicum (900 clock hours) in agency settings designated by the school's field coordinator - File Application for Degree in semester prior to when scheduled to graduate - Complete the Comprehensive Assessment Two in the final semester of study - Complete the degree within five calendar years from the date of initial enrollment.
-Refer to the Graduate Bulletin for more information.
+- Adhere to the standards of conduct specified in the Social Work Code of Ethics and the USM Social Work Professional and Technical Standards document - Pay all field fees during the first semester of study - Complete Responsible Conduct of Research (CITI) within the first semester of study - Any grade of "C-" or less will require the student to retake the class - Maintain a GPA of at least 3.0 (The minimum GPA is required for acceptance into the field practicum) - After completing the first 25 hours of the curriculum, complete and pass the Qualifying Exam (also referred to as the Qualifying Exam) - Enroll continuously until the degree is completed including summer semesters - Complete field practicum (900 clock hours) in agency settings designated by the school's field coordinator - File Application for Degree in the semester prior to when scheduled to graduate - Complete the Comprehensive Assessment in the final semester of study - Complete the degree within five calendar years from the date of initial enrollment.
+For more information, refer to the Graduate Bulletin.